Region Overviews: Patagonia Travel Guide: Overview

 Most hikes on this itinerary take place in Argentine national parks and unlike other Backroads Walking & Hiking Trips, regulations require a certified local guide to accompany us.
 We offer flexibility by dividing into several groups of different paces, with each group hiking in the company of a local guide.

 Trips with a small number of guests may be supported by one Backroads Trip Leader and a team of knowledgeable local guides.
-Rest assured that there will always be at least two people hiking on the trail with you.
+There will always be at least two people hiking on the trail with you.

 Because of Patagonia's extreme weather conditions and strong winds, mid-trip itinerary changes and boat crossing cancellations are possible on this trip.
-Rest assured that if severe weather affects our planned activities, your Trip Leaders will find alternate activities that you're sure to enjoy.
+If severe weather affects our planned activities, your Trip Leaders will find alternate activities that you're sure to enjoy.
 Expect the unexpected in this remote region, including slow or no internet and the occasional ATM possibly running out of cash.
-It's all part of the adventure!